GModal/pd2jack/README.md

 ...is a shell application for running **Pure Data** patches as minimalist JACK clients, using **LibPd**.
 I.E., the patches run "headless" and without a GUI.
 However, parameters can be passed to the patch from the cmd line.
 See "Passing Parameters" below...

- * This has moved up to an early "beta" version. **pd2jack** has currently only been tested on Linux.
+Now in beta release, **pd2jack** has currently only been tested on Linux.

 ### Features

  - Up to 16 audio ports and/or 16 MIDI ports can be opened per instance.
 Ports are defined at startup with cmd arguments, not by the Pd patch.
  - Parameters can be passed to the Pd patch from the shell (not interactively, currently).

 Example patch "synths.pd" (shown in the *Claudia* patchbay)